iamsaief/30-days-react/src/day-12/README.md

 Applying a state variable as an input's value and updating this state on every new input using `onChange` event listener.

 Data binding in React is the process of connecting the view element or user interface, with the data which populates it.
-In React, data binding is achieved through state and props.
+In React, **data binding is achieved through state and props**.
 The state is the internal data of a component that can change over time, while props are external data that are passed down to a component from its parent.
 When the state or props change, React automatically re-renders the component, updating the UI to reflect the new data.

 There are different types of data binding in React, such as `one-way` and `two-way` data binding.
 One-way data binding means that the **input updates when the state changes**, but the **state doesn’t update when the input is edited**.
 Two-way data binding means that **both the input and the state update each other when they change**.